Find Cheap Auto Insurance Quotes in Your Area

-|AIG||Extortion, data restoration, crisis management and cyberbullying||$1,626|
+|AIG||Extortion, data restoration, crisis management and cyber bullying||$1,652|

-|PURE||Extortion, fraud and attacks||$625|
+|PURE||Extortion, fraud and attacks, cyber bullying||$625|

 On the homeowner side, the customizability gives policyholders the option to pay as little as $127 per year for coverage of up to $25,000 in damages.
 Conversely, more conservative homeowners concerned about the vulnerability of their personal data can get covered up to $250,000 in damages for $577 per year.